ArrakisFinance/arrakis-docs/src/text/modules/hotAmm/quickstart.md

 ### Solvers

 Are you a solver looking to integrate HOT AMM liquidity pools as a liquidity source?

-For a complete overview on how to integrate HOT AMM, please refer to [Valantis Solver Guide](https://docs.valantis.xyz/hot/solver-guide-subpages).
+Please refer to the [Valantis Solver Guide](https://docs.valantis.xyz/hot/solver-guide-subpages).

 ### Permissionless AMM Users